-Intuitive Surgical, Inc. ("Intuitive," "we," and "our") is filing a Conflict Minerals Report for the calendar year ended December 31, 2018, which is attached hereto as Exhibit 1.01 and is publicly available at Intuitive's Investor Relations website under "SEC Filings" (https://isrg.intuitive.com/sec-filings).
+Intuitive Surgical, Inc. ("Intuitive") is filing a Conflict Minerals Report for the calendar year ended December 31, 2021, which is attached hereto as Exhibit 1.01 and is publicly available on Intuitive's Investor Relations website under "SEC Filings" (https://isrg.intuitive.com/sec-filings).